 Tradition is also what explains most academic publishing.
 Remember, I’m not talking about technology here: the publishing technology that PeerJ is using is available to every other publisher irrespective of where they are located.
 I’m talking about the culture of publishing, and the culture of publishing for most academic publishers is one of tradition.

 The closest we’ve seen with the Silicon Valley spirit in the UK is Vitek Tracz, who does not appear to be burdened by the weight of success and tradition.
-Innovation that spurs a profitable company is sold off to staid automators and Tracz is free to start other ventures, such as F1000 Research, which includes many of the same attributes as PeerJ.
+Innovation that spurs a profitable company is sold off to a staid publishing house and Tracz is free to start other ventures, such as F1000 Research, which includes many of the same attributes as PeerJ.
 Open access advocates should give daily thanks to this innovator, who showed the rest of the world that open access can make viable economic sense.

 In the end, PeerJ is not about technology.
 It is about a culture that is unencumbered by tradition, has money, and is willing to take risks.
 Most of all, it is populated by people who are willing to walk away from both their failures and their successes.